Sommaire | Content

 On Monday August 27 (2012) at 10:00am, the parking lot near the farm was packed with visitors cars for this open day.

 And, indeed, on the other side of the road, the plot was filled with beautiful vines, as in the « old days ».
 There must have been at least 20 people.

 The welcome was heartwarming.
 We were invited to seat in the shade on benches assembled to form a circle and offered drinks and hats for the walk in the garden.

 We were welcomed by two employees from E&H. Julie, one of the gardeners in charge of ground work, seedling, plants, plantations, seed collections and transformation, and Alexandre, responsible for communication and the Website.
 They asked the visitors to introduce themselves and to tell a few words about their motivations for participating in this visit.

-The head of the communication for the association started his presentation with an introduction about E&H.
+The association communication officer started his presentation with an introduction about E&H.

 The mission of Earth and Humanism is to promote agroecology both in France and abroad.

 E&H hosts between 150 and 170 volunteers per year.
 They get lots of requests, so they have limited the volunteering period to….1-2 weeks.
 In fact, when we checked it out, their Website indicated that all their programs were fully booked until October.
 We also learned in the Website section entitled « become a volunteer » that volunteers commit to work a minimum of 6 hours per day, « Volunteers are required to devote a minimum of 6 hours to farm activities (with an early start of the workday during the Summer!), but also that « a contribution to the costs of your stay will be requested from you in the spirit of solidarity: 4 Euros per day during training days and 3 Euros outside the training periods » on top of a mandatory association memberships, which costs 16 Euros.